 It was late at night, around 10 p.m., when I hit “send” and filed my very last FAFSA form.
 It’s a stressful time of year.
 I have to complete my tax return first and it seems like everyone I’ve ever worked for is a procrastinator.
 They mail the W-2s and the 1099s on January 31st, even the large corporation where I worked in a cubicle.
-The corporation that stressed time management and efficiency, but wasted so much time on employee meetings about time management and efficiency, no one got the W-2s out until the deadline.
+The corporation that stressed time management and efficiency, but wasted so much time on employee meetings about time management and efficiency, Human Resources didn’t get the W-2s out until the deadline.

 So, here’s some advice.
 Keep in mind that it’s anecdotal.
 I am sharing my experience in the hopes it might help you too.

 1. Keep an open mind.
 I’m talking about your student here.
 For families that need financial aid to help pay for college, there are no dream schools.
 There is no early acceptance application.
 Your child can certainly apply to their dream school, but they need to understand that the Rolling Stones got it right: “You don’t always get what you want, but if you keep an open mind, you might just get what you need.”
 In today’s world, you need a college degree.

 Explain the importance of earning a degree, but also talk realistically about the expense.
 Make it clear they may have to go to the school that makes the best offer.
 I made an Excel spreadsheet detailing tuition/scholarships/grants/loans, with the bottom line of DEBT YOU WILL OWE AFTER GRADUATING highlighted in yellow.
 It was anywhere from $24,000 to $180,000.
 Trust me, most 18-year-olds will understand these numbers.